Austrian school of economics: Opportunity cost

 The opportunity cost doctrine was first explicitly formulated by the Austrian economist Friedrich von Wieser in the late 19th century.
 Opportunity cost is the cost of any activity measured in terms of the value of the next best alternative foregone (that is not chosen).
 It is the sacrifice related to the second best choice available to someone, or group, who has picked among several mutually exclusive choices.

-Although a more ephemeral scarcity, expectations of the future must also be considered.
-Quantified as time preference, opportunity cost must also be valued with respect to one's preference for present versus future investments.
+Expectations of the future must also be considered as a form of scarcity; when quantified as time preference, opportunity cost must also be valued with respect to one's preference for present versus future investments.
 Opportunity cost is a key concept in mainstream economics and has been described as expressing "the basic relationship between scarcity and choice".
 The notion of opportunity cost plays a crucial part in ensuring that resources are used efficiently.